 One word of warning here.
 Crafting an incisive message is an IE superpower, but it’s also an easy place to run afoul of maxim number two: do no harm.
 To avoid this, take your cues from publicly available information about the candidate’s campaign.
 How is the candidate framing their values?
 What accomplishments are they proud of?
 Which topics do they generally try to pivot from?
-You don’t want to run an ad that steers public narrative in a direction your candidate usually avoids.
-Create contrast and use forceful language, but always be thoughtful about how your message may impact your preferred candidate.
+You don’t want to run an ad that steers the public narrative in a direction your candidate usually avoids.
+Create contrast and use forceful language, but always be thinking about how your message may impact your preferred candidate.

 Reach a Specialized Audience

 Who is your preferred candidate talking to?
 The answer will vary depending on their pre-existing communities, policy priorities, and organizing strategy, but there are some things you can count on.
 For example, during GOTV, they’re talking to mid-turnout likely supporters.
-An effective independent expenditure strategy prioritizes reaching a specific audience that the campaign does not have the resources to focus on themselves.
+An effective independent expenditure strategy prioritizes reaching a specific audience that the campaign does not have the resources to focus on.
 In our environmental organization example, the IE may pursue a communications strategy that focuses on reaching voters who score high on a climate change model.
 In this case, the independent expenditure strategy may be focused on a GOTV goal, but their messaging should be tailored to mobilize their particular audience.

 Communicate a Specific Message

 This leads us to topical messaging.
-We talked about contrast with opponents above, but, as you may be aware, candidates often have a fair bit to say about themselves.
+We talked about the contrast with opponents above, but, as you may be aware, candidates often have a fair bit to say about themselves.
 A candidate likely has positions on a plethora of issues, all of which they would like to communicate to voters.
-A good campaign will have to make tough decisions and focus their communications on a small subset of those issues to make sure there’s enough message repetition to break through to voters.
-A strong independent expenditure strategy will help draw attention to a specific issue that may not be the candidate campaign’s primary focus, such as a candidate’s positive voting record on environmental issues or their longtime membership in a local conservation group.
+A good campaign will have to make tough decisions and focus its communications on a small subset of those issues to make sure there’s enough message repetition to break through to voters.
+A strong independent expenditure strategy will help draw attention to a specific issue that may not be the campaign’s primary focus, such as a candidate’s positive voting record on environmental issues or their longtime membership in a local conservation group.